NordicPlayground/ncs-cloud-client-workshop/Readme.md

 #include <caf/events/module_state_event.h>
 ```

-The Core Application Framework is based around a module called the Event Manager, which provides a generic event framework for sending status information between different modules in the application.
+The Common Application Framework is based around a module called the Event Manager, which provides a generic event framework for sending status information between different modules in the application.
 To initialize the event manager add the following code to the main() function in main.c, just below the *LOG_INF("Cloud client has started");* line:
 ```C
 event_manager_init();
 module_set_state(MODULE_STATE_READY);